kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 | Ex | à    |  á |  â |  ã |  ä |  å |  æ |  ç |  è |  é |  ê |  ë |  ì | í   |  î |  ï|
 | Fx | ð    |  ñ |  ò |  ó |  ô |  õ |  ö |  ÷ |  ø |  ù |  ú |  û |  ü | ý   |  þ |  ÿ|

 Notice how the codes **00-1f** and **7f-9f** are unassigned (many text formats do this for legacy reasons).
-This means that any data containing these values is invalid because it can't be decoded as ISO 8859-1.
+This means that any non-ECI data containing these values is invalid because it can't be decoded as text.

-**Side Note**: Not all QR decoders actually validate this, which is why you sometimes get strange results after decoding a QR code that was mistakenly encoded in UTF-8 format.
+**Side Note**: Not all QR decoders actually validate this, which is why you sometimes get strange garbled results after decoding a QR code that was mistakenly encoded in UTF-8 without an ECI header.

-So even though there's no technical limitation against using them, unassigned characters are considered invalid, which means that any valid QR code will not contain them.
+So even though there are no technical limitations against using them, unassigned characters are considered invalid, which means that any valid QR code will not contain them.

 Or to put it another way: **these characters are up for grabs!**

-What we could do is re-purpose one of these unassigned characters and use it as a sentinel to indicate the presence of special, non-ISO-8859-1 data.
-Any scanner that knows how to handle the sentinel character and special data format can decode the data *without negatively affecting existing implementations*!
+What we could do is re-purpose one of these unassigned characters and use it as a sentinel to indicate the presence of special, non-textual data.
+Any scanner that knows about the sentinel character can decode the data reliably.

 ## Encoding ad-hoc binary data into QR codes